vskaush2/samplepackage/README.md

 ## License

-`samplepackage` was greatly inspired by the `pycounts` package was created by Tomas Beuzen.
+`samplepackage` was greatly inspired by the `pycounts` package that was created by Tomas Beuzen.
 It is licensed under the terms of the MIT license.